Armenia–Pakistan relations: History

-Nagorno-Karabakh conflict
+Pakistan and the Nagorno-Karabakh conflict

 Pakistan was the third country, after Turkey and Romania, to recognize Azerbaijan, and has close relations with it as it relates to conflicts in the Nagorno-Karabakh region.
 Pakistan had supported Azerbaijan during the First Nagorno-Karabakh War.
-In 2015, Pakistan declared that recognizing Armenia's independence is contingent on the latter leaving Karabakh.
-In 2020, Pakistan supported Azerbaijan in the 2020 Nagorno-Karabakh war and hailed the subsequent ceasefire, which brought Azerbaijan territorial gains.
+In 2015, Pakistan declared that recognizing Armenia's independence is contingent on the latter's military leaving Karabakh.
+In 2020, Pakistan supported Azerbaijan in the Second Nagorno-Karabakh War and hailed the subsequent ceasefire, which brought Azerbaijan territorial gains.